Bi-Coloured-Python-Rock-Snake/creature/README.md

 ## Intro

-Hi!
-This is a project demonstrating the use of greenlet as a bridge to async code.
-It can make code that was written for blocking I/O to work with async I/O.
+This project demonstrates the use of greenlet as a bridge to async code.
+It can make code that written for blocking I/O to work with async I/O.
-An example can an ORM that has used blocking database drivers before and starts using an async database driver.
+An example can be an ORM that previously used blocking database drivers and starts using an async database driver.

 Actually, it was not intended as a demo from the start - it was intended to be